natm/home-ip-plan/README.md

 Home AS30746, transit provided by AS41495 and AS60036.

+Dev AS56817 is behind AS30746, single router for RouterOS 7 testing.

 ## Prefixes

 | Prefix              | Originated  | RIR           | Type       | Notes                                    |